partially-unresponsive/Readme-2048/README.md

 # To play to 2048 (Actions unavailable for now)
-> [!WARNING]
-> Not working due to deprecated Python functions.
-> Aiming to fix that, ETA 2027.
-Stay tuned.

 >[!WARNING]
 > Not working due to deprecated Python functions,
 > and parts of the code are straight up missing.